 The start line and start corrals are secure areas for participants only.
-Start corrals are used to provide a smooth fast start for faster athletes, as well as a positive race experience with sufficient room to run/walk along the race course.
+Start corrals are used to provide a smooth, fast start for quicker athletes while also creating a positive race experience with enough room for everyone to run or walk comfortably.
 The goal is to keep slower athletes from lining up in front of faster athletes.

-Athletes should line up in the start corral that corresponds to the letter on his/her race number.
-Start corrals were assigned based on the estimated finish time given at registration.
+Athletes should line up in the start corral that corresponds to the letter on their race number.
+Start corrals are assigned based on the estimated finish time submitted during registration.

 A Under 3:00:59 Under 1:30:59 Under 37:59 Under 18:39 YES